A Free-Roaming Cat Family and Me (Part 2)

 I tried to find homes for the kittens but could not.
 Always positive, Barry told me not to worry, so I tried to visualize everything working out for the best.
 But I didn’t sleep well, worried as I was about whether I could help this little cat family face the dangers they’d surely have to face.

 I snapped pictures of the kittens and advertised them on Craigslist.
 Free kittens to a good home!
 I was emailing a guy named Allen who claimed he wanted the kittens as a companion to his rescue kitten, even though I told him the kittens were wild.
 Then a woman from a Facebook cat forum clued me in that some people take free kittens on Craigslist and use them for dog or fish bait.
 I shuddered and removed my ad.

-Barry and I felt grateful that Mama Kitty found us.
-Seeing the kittens grow and play, climb trees, and chase leaves lizards and Mama Kitty’s tail was delightful.
+Barry and I thanked God that Mama Kitty found us.
+Seeing the kittens grow and play, climb trees, and chase leaves, lizards, and Mama Kitty’s tail delighted us.
 We watched them through picture windows as they leaped and raced and pounced on each other in the lush, overgrown yard.
 What a privilege, to live in a house rather than a high rise, with birds flocking to the bird feeder and kittens looking longingly upward, wishing they could fly.

 Lizbeth Hartz is the author of the true crime, true love memoir Angel Hero, Murder in Hawaii, A True Story.
 Buy it on Amazon or sign up to read the 1st chapter free.